 Take as little luggage as possible and leave some space for souvenirs in your bag.
 You will not need much travelling through Japan, and it’s helpful not to have to haul a big suitcase or backpack on the Shinkansen.
 And, even if you run out of clean clothes, many hotels and hostels offer washers and dryers that you can use for a small fee.

 Check the weather for the places you will visit.
 The climate in Tokyo might be a little different to the one in Kyoto – pack accordingly.
 Japanese people are pretty well dressed, so you might not want to ride the Shinkansen wearing a tracksuit.
 And, you do have to wear something decent when you visit a shrine or temple.

 5. Familiarise Yourself with Japanese Etiquette

 Japan is the land of good manners and politeness.
-In order to avoid the biggest faux-pas, learn about Japanese etiquette before you go.
-The Lonely Planet has collected the most important Do’s and Don’ts on their website.
+In order to avoid the biggest faux-pas, learn about Japanese etiquette before you travel Japan.
+The Lonely Planet has collected the essential Do’s and Don’ts on their website.

 Additionally, it is helpful to learn a few Japanese phrases beforehand.
-The most important is definitely “Arigatou gozaimasu”, which means “Thank you”.
+The most important is undoubtedly “Arigatou gozaimasu”, which means “Thank you”.
 Use it whenever you receive something, when someone helps you or when you leave a shop or restaurant.
-Believe me, by memorising this phrase you have already won half the battle.
-If you want to learn more, this downloadable phrase book by Boutique Japan will give you a head start.
+By memorising this phrase, you have already won half the battle.
+If you want to learn more, this downloadable phrasebook by Boutique Japan will give you a head start.